Home

 Flounder

-The southern flounder have a flattened body and distinctive left-side placement of both eyes.
-They usually range in measurement from 12 to 14 inches and weigh 1 to 2 pounds.
+The southern flounder has a flattened body and distinctive left-side placement of both eyes.
+They usually range in size from 12 to 14 inches and weigh 1 to 2 pounds.
 They live in estuaries, rivers, and shallow coastal waters.
 Flounder thrive in muddy bottom tidal creeks and creek mouths.
-Overwintering offshore, adults venture into flooded salt marshes during high tides and.
+Overwintering offshore, adults venture into flooded salt marshes during high tides.
 They ambush prey while blending seamlessly with their surroundings.
 Southern flounder forage mostly in tidal creeks and flooded salt marshes, with a diet of small fish species and crustaceans.
-They are also excellent table fare.
+They also make excellent table fare.

 Black Drum